IoT

 How do I keep my IoT device up to date?

-Updates with new features and services are automatically installed via wireless updates (OTA).
+Updates with new features and services are installed automatically via over-the-air (OTA) updates.

-You will receive regular push notifications in the app when new features are available, allowing you to easily improve and upgrade your bike—without ever leaving home.
+You’ll receive regular push notifications in the app when new features are available, so you can easily improve and upgrade your bike—all without leaving home.

 Where in the world does the tracker work?

-Comodules Connectivity Solution tracks your e-bike via satellite positioning, 4G networks, and—where coverage is limited—2G as well.
-This means you can locate your bike globally, whether you are in Copenhagen or New York.
+Comodules Connectivity Solution tracks your e-bike using satellite positioning, 4G networks, and—where coverage is limited—2G as well.
+This means you can locate your bike anywhere in the world, whether you’re in Copenhagen or New York.

-Unlike Bluetooth® trackers, which only work over short distances, Comodule's technology provides global coverage and increases the chance of getting your e-bike back if it is stolen.
+Unlike Bluetooth® trackers, which only work over short distances, Comodule’s technology provides global coverage and increases your chances of getting your e-bike back if it’s stolen.

 How long can I track my bike if it gets stolen?

-The device is automatically powered by the bike's main battery and has very low energy consumption.
+The device is automatically powered by the bike's main battery and has very low power consumption.

-If the bike is stolen, the tracker will continue to charge as long as the main battery is in the bike and is charged.
+If the bike is stolen, the tracker will continue to charge as long as the main battery remains in the bike and is charged.

 If the main battery is removed or runs out of power, the tracker can continue to operate on its own backup battery:

-- Up to4 weeks if the bike is stationary.
+- Up to4 weeks if the bike is not being used.

-- Up to1 week if the bike is in constant motion.
+- Up to1 week, provided the bike is in constant motion.

-Note: This functionality only applies to the integrated IoT device.
+Note: This feature applies only to the integrated IoT device.

 How does the IoT device work?

-The IoT solution consists of three elements: an IoT device, Christiania Bikes , and a connection subscription.
+The IoT solution consists of three components: an IoT device, Christiania Bikes , and a connectivity subscription.

 The device is either integrated directly at the factory or retrofitted at the dealer.
 When you receive your bike, download the app to your phone and connect to the bike via Bluetooth.

-When you connect for the first time, a unique code is automatically created between the IoT device and the motor system.
-This code ensures that the bike can only be unlocked via the app or through our support service.
+When the device is connected for the first time, a unique code is automatically generated between the IoT device and the motor system.
+This code ensures that the bike can only be unlocked via the app or through our support team.

 Designed in collaboration with Comodule

-In collaboration with Comodule, we have developed an IoT device that is tailor-made for our bikes.
-It ensures optimal signal reception, high quality, and long durability.
+In collaboration with Comodule, we have developed an IoT device tailored specifically for our bicycles.
+This ensures optimal signal reception, high quality, and long-lasting durability.

 The device is water- and dust-resistant, discreetly integrated into the bike, and difficult to remove.
 At the same time, it offers one of the most advanced feature sets on the market.

-Comodule is a pioneer and market leader in connectivity solutions for e-bikes and has connected more than 750,000 vehicles worldwide in just 10 years.
+Comodule is a pioneer and market leader in connectivity solutions for e-bikes and, in just 10 years, has connected more than 750,000 vehicles worldwide.

-Christiania BikesIoT devices and app are developed, designed, and manufactured by Comodule—all internally in Estonia, EU.
+Christiania BikesIoT devices and app are developed, designed, and manufactured by Comodule—all in-house in Estonia, EU.

-The Guardian IoT device is automatically charged through your bike's headlights.
-The headlights on your bike must therefore be turned on first for your Guardian device to work.
+The Guardian IoT device charges automatically via your bike's headlights.
+Therefore, you must first turn on your bike's headlights for your Guardian device to work.

 Materials